sckott/recology/_posts/2012-09-18-getting-data.md

 5. Proof data.
 6. Analyze data & publish paper.

 This workflow needs revamping, particularly in step number 3 - collecting the data.
-Having a variety of program option to collect data is a good thing - choice is good.
-Yet, we can do better.
+This data remains private, moving from one closed source (original publication) to another (personal computer).
+We can surely do better.

 ## A solution
 The data collection process (Step 3 above) can make use of modern technology, and be based in the browser.
 Some benefits of a browser based data collection approach: